legluondunet/MyLittleLutrisScripts/Quake - The Offering/README.md

 - Epsilon pack v2.54 - 18/12/2016
 - Included 3 Mission Packs: "Scourge of Armagon ", "Dissolution of Eternity" and "Dissolution of Eternity".
 - Included all needed original soundtracks
+- Install Windows AND Linux version.
+You could choose which one to play at start.
 - x360 gamepad compatible.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/